pschwede/AnchorBot/README.md

 together.
 Additionally I thought about the majority of personal computers that run and idle while showing some text in a browser.

-So I came to the idea to write a script that does the main things I needed:
-Pull rss-feeds and other news streams and find out what might the reader interest the most.
+So I came to the idea to write a script that does the main things I needed automatically while browsing or coding.
+It's loop would be, to pull rss-feeds and other news streams and find out what might the reader interest the most.

 The importance of news could be detected by:

-* the number sources that posted about the same topic/keyword (including friends)
+* emphasizement: the number sources that posted about the same topic/keyword (including friends)
-* the number of readings of articles with the same keyword
+* user behavior: the number of readings of articles with the same keyword
+* uniqueness: not contained words that are in almost every article (of the same source)

 Also, for more comfort, my reader should:

 * merge articles that share the same story and present them to the user on demand
 * gather images and more text about the story in the case it's not illustrative, intuitive enough or needs to be "clicked for more"